timescale/docs/promscale/quick-start.md

 </procedure >

 ## Explore Promscale

-After Promscale is up and running you can explore the services installed in Docker Compose, such as Grafana.
-View the data sources that are configured to Promscale and the dashboards for trace data.
-Access Grafana on the browser `http://localhost:3000` as `admin` user using the password `admin`.
+When you have Promscale up and running, you can explore the services installed by Docker Compose.
+For example, you can use Grafana to see the data sources that are configured for Promscale, and use Grafana dashboards to visualize trace data.
+Access Grafana by navigating to `http://localhost:3000` in your web browser, and log in as `admin` with the password `admin`.

 ### Data sources
 The data sources that are configured for Promscale are: